TopraksoyEarthmanTsuchimoto/SuperTimeout-JS/README.md

 [See a demo of SuperInterval, the pausable version of setInterval](https://topraksoyearthmantsuchimoto.github.io/SuperTimeout-JS/index2.html)

 ## Usage
 Creating a SuperTimeout is very similar to creating a setTimeout.
-Just don't forget to start with the keyword « new »
+Just don't forget to start with the keyword « new ».
 ```
 new SuperTimeout(doSomething, 3000);
 ```
-Note the same resemblance between SuperInterval and setInterval
+Note the same resemblance between SuperInterval and setInterval.
 ```
 new SuperInterval(doSomething, 3000);
 ```
-Imagine that you have to keep chaining the timeouts like
+Imagine that you have to keep chaining the timeouts like,
 ```
 function doSomething() {
   // ...